Two-photon sideband transition in a driven quantum Rabi model : Quantitative discussions with derived longitudinal drives and beyond the rotating wave approximation: Introduction

-Whereas a number of studies have examined how the external transverse drive fields affect the qubits or similar systems beyond the RWA \cite{Andrews-JPB-1975,Werlang-PPA-2008,Fuchs-Science-2009,Tuorila-PRL-2015,BSS-PRB-2017}, and there are a few studies have quantitatively discuss the sideband transition rates between the qubits and cavities \cite{Blais-PPA-2006,Deppe-NPhys-2008, Zeytinoglu-PPA-2016,Chen-PPA-2016,Krinner-PRApplied-2020,Ann-PRR-2021}, , a satisfactory quantitative study beyond the RWA regime and considering the derived longitudinal drive effect has not yet been reported.
-To our best knowledge, the initial attempt to analytically derive the two-photon sideband transition rates in the QRM was given in \cite{Blais-PPA-2006}.
+Whereas a number of studies have examined how the external transverse drive fields affect the qubits or similar systems beyond the RWA \cite{Andrews-JPB-1975,Werlang-PPA-2008,Fuchs-Science-2009,Tuorila-PRL-2015,BSS-PRB-2017}, and there are a few studies quantitatively discussing the sideband interaction rates between the qubits and cavities \cite{Blais-PPA-2006,Deppe-NPhys-2008, Zeytinoglu-PPA-2016,Chen-PPA-2016,Krinner-PRApplied-2020,Ann-PRR-2021}, a satisfactory quantitative study of the driven QRM beyond the RWA regime and considering the derived longitudinal drive effect has not yet been reported.
+Although the quantitative work on drive-induced sideband interaction rates beyond the RWA is presented in several papers including our previous work \cite{Krinner-PRApplied-2020, Ann-PRR-2021}, these are relevant with transmon \cite{Koch-PRA-2007} coupled to a resonator, not described by the QRM due to their weakly nonlinear nature.
+Considering recently rising interests in strongly anharmonic systems such as Fluxonium qubits \cite{Nguyen-prx-2019}, and spin qubits \cite{Samkharadze-science-2018} whose interface to a cavity can be modeled by the QRM, extending the discussion beyond transmons systems should deserve large attention.

+To our best knowledge, the initial attempt to analytically derive the two-photon sideband interaction rates in the QRM was given in \cite{Blais-PPA-2006}.
 In that study, a charge qubit device dispersively coupled to the cavity was modeled by the QRM.
-However, the analytically derived transition rates are a factor of four smaller than the simulation results.
-In our work, we found that the RWA significantly distorts the calculated sideband transition rates for some system parameters.
-We also investigate if the transverse drive field accounts for a derived longitudinal drive effect, which also significantly contributes to the total sideband transition rates.
-Our analytical predictions of the frequency matching conditions and sideband transition rates are well consistent with the numerical results when we have moderate drive amplitudes.
-Although our analytical model fails to explain the sideband transition rates as the drive strength becomes comparable to the detuning between the qubit and drive, it nonetheless yields more precise predictions than the model relying on the RWA.
+However, the analytically derived interaction rates are significantly smaller than the simulation results.
+In our work, we found that the RWA significantly distorts the calculated sideband interaction rates for some system parameters.
+We also investigate if the transverse drive field accounts for a derived longitudinal drive effect, which also significantly contributes to the total sideband interaction rates.
+Our analytical predictions of the frequency matching conditions and sideband interaction rates are well consistent with the numerical results when we have moderate drive amplitudes.
+Although our analytical model fails to explain the sideband interaction rates as the drive strength becomes comparable to the detuning between the qubit and drive, it nonetheless yields more precise predictions in general than the previous analytical model.
+It is crucial to remark that we find quantitative and qualitative differences between the QRM and transmon model cases both in the qubit frequency shifts and sideband interaction rates, which will be also discussed in the main part of this paper.